eisailovic/eisailovic.github.io/_posts/2025-06-13-conclusion.md

 ## Conclusion: Implications for Research and Stakeholders

-The meta-analysis by Peng et al. (2021) has a cautiously optimistic view: **digital interventions can modestly increase physical activity among low-SES populations**, especially when combined with personalized support.
+Peng et al. (2021) show that **digital interventions can promote physical activity—but mostly among higher-SES groups**.
+For low-SES populations, the effects were **non-significant unless personalized support was provided** (e.g., coaching, human feedback, community reinforcement).

+This finding raises a red flag: **without thoughtful design, digital tools could reinforce health inequalities**, not reduce them.

 However, the findings also underscore that **tech alone is not a silver bullet**.
-Without attention to **accessibility, cultural tailoring, and digital literacy**, digital tools may **exacerbate rather than reduce health inequalities**.
+Without attention to **accessibility, cultural tailoring, and digital literacy**, digital tools may not be useful.

 ### For Researchers:

-- Focus on inclusive design and long-term outcomes
-- Report SES details transparently in future studies
+- Increase the representation of **low-SES populations** in future studies
-- Include more studies from low- and middle-income settings
+- Test **combined interventions** (tech + human support) more explicitly
+- Standardize SES reporting and consider intersectional barriers (e.g., age, language)

 ### For Designers & Policymakers:

-- Pair apps with community-based support
-- Ensure low-bandwidth and multilingual access
-- Prioritize user-centered design for underserved groups
+- Ensure **tech is not the only layer of the intervention**—add community or coaching elements
+- Design with **accessibility, literacy, and device barriers** in mind
+- Avoid “solutionist” thinking—**good tech still needs good context**

 > In short: digital health tools hold promise - but only if **equity is built into the design** from the start!